apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

 Configuring JBoss
 -----------------

-The sixth step is to configure JBoss to initialize and start ActiveMQ Classic whenever JBoss starts up.
+The sixth step is to configure JBoss to initialize and start ActiveMQ whenever JBoss starts up.
 This is accomplished using an XML file that abides by the [JBoss JCA DTD](http://www.jboss.org/j2ee/dtd/jboss-ds_1_5.dtd) for data sources.
 Like most other Java application servers on the market, the JBoss architecture uses the J2EE Connector Architecture to manage connections of any kind including JDBC, JMS, etc. and the JBoss JCA DTD denotes the allowed contents for creating an XML data source instance to configure JBoss JCA.
 Below is an example XML data source instance for use with JBoss:

 `activemq-jms-ds.xml**
 ```xml